pulumi/pulumi-hugo/themes/default/content/templates/container-service/aws/index.md

 ### Using your own container image

-If you already have a container image you'd like to build your application with, you can do so either by replacing placeholder content in the `app` folder or by configuring the stack to point to another folder on your computer with the `image` setting:
+If you already have a container image you'd like to build your container service with, you can do so either by replacing placeholder content in the `app` folder or by configuring the stack to point to another folder on your computer with the `image` setting:

 ```bash
 $ pulumi config set path ../my-existing-image/build